 6 He shall bring forth your righteousness as the light, And your justice as the noonday.

 7 Rest in the LORD, and wait patiently for Him; Do not fret because of him who prospers in his way, Because of the man who brings wicked schemes to pass.

 It is wisdom to heed these wise admonitions!

-Prayer: My Dear Heavenly Father, thank You for revealing to me today that the race is not to the swift, nor the battle to the strong in life.
-From this moment, I choose not to lean on my own strength, skills, talents, efforts, or understanding, but on You alone for success in life, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for revealing to me today that the race is not to the swift nor the battle to the strong in life.
+From this moment, I choose not to lean on my strength, skills, talents, or efforts, but on You alone in life, in Jesus’ name.
 Amen.